- Sepsis: Suspected or documented infection and an acute increase of ≥ 2 SOFA points (a proxy for organ dysfunction)

 - Septic shock: Sepsis, with vasopressor therapy needed to elevate MAP ≥ 65 mmHg and lactate > 2 mmol/L (18 mg/dL) after adequate fluid resuscitation

-When measuring lactate in the ED setting, the results complement the results of other tests, such as blood gas testing, as well as other markers, such as PCT, and serve as an important help in assessing the severity of the illness.
+When measuring lactate in the ED setting, the results complement the results of other tests, such as PCT for level of bacterial or fungal infection, and together they serve as an important help in assessing the severity of the illness.

-Lactate levels should be measured within 3 hours of admission and repeated within 6 hours, if lactate is elevated as recommended by the Surviving Sepsis Campaign guidelines.
+Lactate levels should be measured within 3 hours of admission and repeated within 6 hours, if elevated as recommended by the Surviving Sepsis Campaign guidelines.

-This allows for the implementation and evaluation of effective treatment of sepsis as early as possible, increasing the chances of survival [1-3].
+This allows for the implementation and evaluation of effective hemodynamic management of the septic patient as early as possible, increasing the chances of survival [1-4].

 Diagnosing patients suspected of sepsis is both challenging and complex.
 Often patients arriving at the ED are febrile and have shortness of breath, low blood pressure, a high pulse and respiration - symptoms which can easily be confused with other severe conditions.